No Recovery, No Fee with a Top Phoenix Car Accident Law Firm

 A Typical Car Accident Case

 While each case is different, the following is a guideline for how a typical car accident case proceeds.
 The Phoenix car accident attorneys at Hirsch and Lyon have helped thousands of clients recover hundreds of millions of dollars using this process.

 1. Free Initial Consultation

-We encourage anyone who has been involved in a car accident in the Phoenix area to contact us as soon as possible for a free initial consultation.
+We encourage anyone who has been involved in an Arizona car accident to contact a Phoenix car accident law firm as soon as possible for a free initial consultation.
 There are steps you need to take and mistakes you need to avoid.
 By guiding you through the early stages of your case, we can help ensure that you do not unknowingly jeopardize your financial recovery.

 2. Medical Evaluation